build-trust/ockam/implementations/rust/daemon/README.md

     -V, --version    Prints version information

 OPTIONS:
+    --addon <addon>
+        Pre-defined configuration for an official Ockam Add-on, e.g. "influx,http://localhost:8086"

     --identity-name <identity-name>
-            Name of the private key to use for the identity of the channel initiator
+        Name of the private key to use for the identity of the channel initiator [default: 1.key]

     --input <input>                              Data source providing input to `ockamd` [default: stdin] --local-socket <local-socket>                Local node address and port to bind [default: 127.0.0.1:0] --role <role>
         Start `ockamd` as an "initiator" or a "responder" of a secure channel [default: initiator]

     --route <route>
         Route to channel responder, e.g. udp://host:port[,udp://host:port] (note comma-separation) or "stdout" [default: stdout]
     --service-address <service-address>          Address used to reach the service on remote machine --service-public-key <service-public-key>    The public key provided by the remote service --vault <vault>
         Specify which type of Ockam vault to use for this instance of `ockamd` [default: FILESYSTEM]

     --vault-path <vault-path>
         Filepath on disk to pre-existing private keys to be used by the filesystem vault [default: ockamd_vault]
 ```